We built our company

 The knowledge layer

-Pulled from email, Slack, support tickets, past reports, meeting notes, the founder's memory, and 18 months of operational decisions.
+Pulled from email, Slack, support tickets, reports, meeting notes, and 18 months of decisions.
 Structured.
 Versioned.
 Searchable.
-Versioned again every week.

 🛠️